7th Cavalry Regiment: Crow War

 The American cavalry then counterattacked.
 In the words of Private Morris; "The cavalry charged and took a volley from the Indian camp.
 At 200 yards we leaped from our horses and flattened out behind clumps of sagebrush.
 We traded shots for a while, until two Hotchkiss field guns on the hill began dumping two-inch into the Indian camp.
 That broke them."
 During the fighting, Sword Bearer attempted to encourage his men by riding out in front of the soldiers but he was struck by rifle fire and fell to the ground wounded.
 Eventually some of the Crow began to surrender but Sword Bearer and the others remained in the mountains, only to surrender later on to the Crow police.
 It was during the march out of the Big Horn that one of the policemen shot Sword Bearer in the head, killing him instantly and ending the war.
 One soldier was killed and two others were wounded during what is now called the Battle of Crow Agency.
 Seven Crow warriors were killed and nine were wounded.
-An additional nine men were also taken prisoner and all of those who hadn't taken part in the battle were taken to Fort Snelling, Minnesota.
+An additional nine men were also taken prisoner and all of those who had not taken part in the battle were taken to Fort Snelling, Minnesota.
 The expedition returned to Fort Custer on 13 November.